TehNut-Mods/Soul-Shards-The-Old-Ways/README.md

-Soul Shards: Reborn
+Soul Shards: The Old Ways
 ==================

 Fan continuation of original Soul Shards from ShadwDrgn.
-Based on the source code of Moze_Intel.
+Based on the source code of Moze_Intel, and maintained by myself and my team